Image via @thenadiameli

 Let me start by saying, I am no expert on this one.
 This is merely my personal opinion and experience whilst observing what is going on in the world and the wedding industry.

-These past couple of weeks had been a serious hurricane of emotions for me.
+These past couple of weeks have been a serious hurricane of emotions for me.
 A big eye-opener.
-The fire, that has been burning for the past 400 years has turned into an inferno, after we witnessed the murder of George Floyd, by a white cop in the States.
+The fire, which has been burning for the past 400 years has turned into an inferno, after we witnessed the murder of George Floyd, by a white cop in the States.

 Suddenly, the world, rather than turning its eyes away, has finally paid attention.
 There’s been an uprising I have not witnessed before.
 It feels like a revolution.
 And I welcome it.
 I embrace it.
 I’m proud to be a part of it.

 I wasn’t raised to be a racist.
 Nevertheless, I have enjoyed my white privilege.
 I have been stagnant in fighting for equality, like so many other white people, because it wasn’t touching my life.
 Well, not until I fell in love with a black man and had three beautiful boys with him.